 The amendments to IAS 1 change the grouping of items presented in other comprehensive income.
 Items that could be reclassified (or recycled) to profit or loss at a future point in time (for example, net losses or gains on available-for-sale financial assets) upon would be presented separately from items that will not be reclassified.
-The amendments have not impacted the consolidated financial statements of the Fund.
+The amendment affects presentation only and has not impact on the Fund's consolidated financial position or performance.